Keyboard shortcuts

 MCU Devices

 Microcontroller (MCU) devices can be connected to Simple IoT systems via various serial transports (RS232, RS485, CAN, and USB Serial).
-The Arduino platform is one example of a MCU platform that is easy to use and program.
+The Arduino platform is one example of an MCU platform that is easy to use and program.
 Simple IoT provides a serial interface module that can be used to interface with these systems.
 The combination of a laptop or a Raspberry PI makes a useful lab device for monitoring analog and digital signals.
 Data can be logged to InfluxDB and viewed in the InfluxDB Web UI or Grafana.
 This concept can be scaled into products where you might have a Linux MPU handling data/connectivity and a MCU doing real-time control.

 See the Serial reference documentation for more technical details on this client.